climateintelligence/CLINT-tutorials/README.md

 The demo contains also a notebook (peafowl) to display netcdf files using the OGC WMS mapping service.

+There is also a WMS example with the public adaguc service by KNMI.

 ## Prepare

 Create conda environment: